 After research and discussion with the New Brunswick and Canadian medical communities and other compensation boards across the country, we’re improving the medical reporting process.

-The new Medical Form 8-10 requires physicians to provide functional abillities recommendations.
+The Medical Form 8-10 requires physicians to provide functional abillities recommendations.
 Evidence shows workplace connection is good for mental, physical and emotional health.
 Even if a worker is able to work one hour per week, there are positive benefits.

 Employers have a duty to accommodate reasonable restrictions and limitations.
 Please do not sign patients “off work.”
 Instead, please state clearly what activities they can or cannot complete safely from a medical perspective.